tommituura/sandbagger-estimator/README.md

 * Some player stats, especially "losses" : "conflicted resignations" ratio per player
 * Make some heuristics for suspicious clock loses as well
 * Generalize inputs, make it accept a directory having sgf files as input and traverse that recursively
+* Make it accept command-line argument to set the estimator accuracy option or some sane config file